Li Xinggang: Early life and career

 Li Xinggang (Chinese: 李兴钢) received his bachelor's degree in architecture from Tianjin University in 1991 and joined the Architectural Design Institute of the Ministry of Construction of China (now China Architecture Design & Research Group).
-In 1998, he went to France Railway Station Research Bureau for further study.
+In 1998, he completed a training program at the Research Bureau of Railway Stations, French National Railways and was selected for the French Presidential Project "50 Chinese Architects in France".
 In 2001, he became the deputy chief architect of China Architecture Design & Research Group (CADG), and in 2003, he founded Atelier Li Xinggang of CADG.

 From 2003 to 2007, Li Xinggang worked with Herzog & de Meuron as the lead Chinese architect for the Bird's Nest National Stadium, the main venue of the Beijing 2008 Olympic Games.
 In 2008, he was invited to participate in the 11th Venice International Architecture Biennale and designed the Paper-brick House.
 In 2011, he became the chief architect of China Architecture Design & Research Group (CADG).
-2012, he received his PhD in engineering from Tianjin University, and in 2012, he published his first portfolio of design works, Contemporary Architect Series: Li Xinggang.
+In 2012, he received his PhD in engineering from Tianjin University, and published his first portfolio of design works, Contemporary Architect Series: Li Xinggang.

 In 2013, Li Xinggang held the "Sheng Jing Ji He" exhibition in Beijing, and in 2014, he published the UED album LI XINGGANG 2004-l–2013 Geometry and Sheng Jing.
-In 2016, he was elected the National Engineering Survey and Design Master.
-In 2017–2022, he served as the chief planner and chief architect of the Yanqing Competition Area and venues of the Beijing 2022 Olympic and Paralympic Winter Games.
-In 2020, he published Wandering, Walking, Viewing, Living, Essays on Integrated Geometry and Poetic Scenery and Li Xinggang 2001-2020, and held the exhibition "Integrated Geometry and Poetic Scenery: the working place of a Chinese contemporary architect" in Beijing.
+He was elected the National Engineering Survey and Design Master in 2016.
+From 2017 to 2022, he served as the chief planner and chief architect of the Yanqing Competition Area and venues of the Beijing 2022 Olympic and Paralympic Winter Games.
+In 2020, he published Wandering, Walking, Viewing, Living, Essays on Integrated Geometry and Poetic Scenery, and Li Xinggang 2001-2020, and held the exhibition "Integrated Geometry and Poetic Scenery: the working place of a Chinese contemporary architect" in Beijing.
 In October 2022, he was awarded the 10th Liang Sicheng Architecture Award.
-In 2023, he published a monograph Outline of Engineering-Integrated Architecture.
+In 2023, he published a monograph, Outline of Engineering-Integrated Architecture.
 On November 22, 2023, he was elected as an academician of the Chinese Academy of Engineering.

-After 2023, Li Xinggang gradually summarized his previous thoughts and concerns about ecological, technological and cultural environments, and gradually formed the direction and characteristics of "vital architecture", which emphasizes the interaction between architecture and diverse environments, as well as the creation of poetics.
+After 2023, Li Xinggang gradually summarized his previous thoughts and concerns about ecological, technological, and cultural environments, and gradually formed the direction and characteristics of "vital architecture", which emphasizes the interaction between architecture and diverse environments, as well as the creation of poetics.

 Approach and focus

-Li Xinggang advocates a research-driven design approach, rooted in contemporary Chinese realities, emphasising the integration of architecture with the landscape and the interaction between artificial and natural elements, and proposing the design concept of "integrated geometry and poetic scenery" (shengjing jihe).
+Li Xinggang advocates a research-driven design approach, rooted in contemporary Chinese realities and emphasizes the integration of architecture with the landscape and the interaction between artificial and natural elements.
+He proposes the design concept of "integrated geometry and poetic scenery" (shengjing jihe).

-He emphasised the guiding role of engineering technology in the architectural creation of masterpieces and adopted engineering architecture as his design methodology.
-The interaction between architecture and environment, and the link between technology and poetics, constitute the connotation of "vital architecture" that he proposes.
+He emphasized the guiding role of engineering technology in the architectural creation of masterpieces and adopted engineering architecture as his design methodology.
+He further developed this philosophy through the concept of "vital architecture," which highlights the interaction between architecture and the environment, as well as the balance between technology and poetics.